-- Implementation of the Empowered Community currently anticipates that all of ICANN's SOs, the At-Large AC, and Governmental Advisory Committee would participate in the Empowered Community-that is, they will be listed in the Bylaws as the five Decisional Participants. - 24 The thresholds presented in this document were determined based on this assessment.
+- Implementation of the Empowered Community currently anticipates that all of ICANN's SOs, the At-Large AC, and Governmental Advisory Committee would participate in the Empowered Community-that is, they will be listed in the Bylaws as the five Decisional Participants.
+The GAC may not, however, participate as a decision maker in the Empowered Community's consideration of the exercise a community power for the purpose of challenging or blocking the Board's implementation of GAC Advice.
+In such cases, the GAC remains free to participate in community deliberations in an advisory capacity, but its views will not count towards or against otherwise agreed thresholds needed to initiate a conference call, convene a Community Forum, or exercise a specific Community Power.
+This carve out preserves the ICANN Board's unique obligation to work with the GAC try to find a mutually acceptable solution to implementation of GAC Advice supported by consensus (as defined in Rec. #11) while protecting the community's power to challenge such Board decisions. - The thresholds presented in this document were determined based on this assessment.
 If fewer than five of ICANN's SOs and ACs agree to be Decisional Participants, these thresholds for consensus support may be adjusted.
 Thresholds would also have to be adjusted if ICANN changes to have more SOs or ACs.